by Brian K. Asbury

 Privet looked puzzled but decided that discretion was the better part of valour.
 He started to wave his own arms.

-“So,” said G’nort.
-“What powers do you have?
+“So,” said G’nort, “what powers do you have?
 Flight?
 X-ray vision?
 Martian breath?
 Matter-eating?
 Super-bouncing?
 Mastery over the ant?”

 “I don’t understand,” repeated Privet.
 “I don’t have any powers.
 I just repair bicycles for a living.”

 G’nort suddenly stopped dead.
-The bubble surrounding the ship flickered alarmingly, but fortunately he renewed his concentration in time to prevent it dissipating altogether.
+The bubble surrounding the ship flickered alarmingly, but fortunately, he renewed his concentration in time to prevent it dissipating altogether.
 “Saaayyy…” he said.
 “I thought I recognized you.
 I saw you on TV at Mr. Gardner’s place.”

-“You did?” chorused Privet and the Beefeater together.
+“You did?”
+Privet and Beefeater chorused together.

 “Yeah!
 I’m a big fan of yours!
 I’ve always wanted to meet you, Bicycle Repair Man!”
 He grasped Privet’s hand and began to pump it.

-“Well, it’s really quite simple,” said Michael.
+“Well, it’s really quite simple,” Michael explained.
 “G’nort, here, is a Green Lantern, and he hails from an alien planet that smells like a toilet.
 At least, he claims to be a Green Lantern, for which we have only his word and the fact that he has a working power ring.
 Well, I suppose he could have got it from a particularly up-market Christmas cracker — right now I think I’d believe virtually anything.
 Anyway, he claims to be on some sort of mission to rescue somebody or other from a super-villain, for which he recruited me.
 I’m the Beefeater, by the way…”

-Are you?
+“Are you?
 How do you do?”

 “For some reason best known only to our barking friend — and I use the adjective barking not only in the context of his being large and furry with a cold nose, but also with reference to his being barking mad — he thinks that the Golden Hind is a spaceship, and he has shanghaied both it and us into outer space.
 That’s the big expanse of nothing out there with all the stars, by the way…”